kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 :   Audio output device to use.
 Equivalent to using -o flag setting on
     the commandline.
 This setting is dependent on the setting used on the audio driver setting.
-Using a value of \"dac\" will use the default device for the driver.
+Using a value of "dac" will use the default device for the driver.

-    The value of this setting will be used for all projects that set
-    \"Audio Out\" enabled in the project-level realtime render settings.
+    The value of this setting will be used for all projects that set "Audio Out" enabled in the project-level realtime render settings.

     By selecting the \[\...\] button to the right of this field, blue will try to detect what devices are available for the chosen Audio